anu30singh/anu30singh/README.md

         devOps: ["Docker", "Linux", "GitLab", "Git"]
     },
     problemSolver: "300+ DSA problems solved 🧠",
-    funFact: "I deploy with Docker and debug with determination 🚀" };
+    funFact: "All it takes is Good Food and a Good Movie" };
 ```